How To Become a Teacher in Oregon

 Alternative Paths to Certification in Oregon

 Oregon has three alternative routes to teacher certification.
 These routes are designed for potential educators who have not attended a state-approved teacher preparation program.
-The alternative routes have similar requirements as the traditional route, such as passing scores on the appropriate ORELA or Praxis exams and submitting to criminal background checks.
+The alternative routes have similar requirements as the traditional route, such as passing the appropriate ORELA or obtaining Praxis passing scores and submitting to criminal background checks.
 The three options are as follows: